UtrechtUniversity/anonymouus/README.md

 ## Attribution and academic use
 The code in this project is licensed with [MIT](LICENSE.md).
 This software is archived at Zenodo [![DOI](https://zenodo.org/badge/281087099.svg)](https://zenodo.org/badge/latestdoi/281087099)
+Please cite this software using the metadata in the [citation file](CITATION.cff)

 ## Contributing
 Contributions are what make the open source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.